vvshard/just-bun/README.md

     then, if there is, after ` | ` aliases, and at the end - all recipe comments in one line separated by a space.
     A `case` with the value `undefined` is listed as `<default>` and can be either an alias or the first or only `case` in the chain.
-3. All branches of a recipe's operations, with the possible exception of the last one, must have an out-of-block (not enclosed in curly braces) `break` or `return`.

 ## Contents of the jb_script/ folder